Full Size Bed Dimensions & How They Stack Up to Other Mattress Sizes

 But how big, exactly, is a full size mattress, and will it work in your bedroom and your life?

-Full bed dimensions
+Full size mattress dimensions

 Full bed dimensions ride that line between not too big and not too small.
 Full size beds measure 54 x 75 inches.
 Standard full size beds have the same measurements as double beds, so you'll often see these two terms used interchangeably.